xliu12/PS-MLM-MissingData/README.md

-# R Code for Simulations and Example in Propensity Score Weighting with Missing Data on Covariates and Cluﬆered Data Structure
+# R Code for Propensity Score Weighting with Missing Data on Covariates and Clustered Data Structure

 # Reference